linds29877/independence/iNdependence/Other Files/README.txt

  * See the GNU General Public License version 2 for more details *

+INSTALLATION: Please copy iNdependence from the disk image to your hard drive.
+If you try to run it from the disk image directly, it will fail.

 Disclaimer: I am not responsible for any damage caused to your phone by this tool.
 Remember that you can always use iTunes to restore your phone to it's original state.

 *** The documentation for using iNdependence can be found in the Help menu within the application itself ***